 Convenience

-Urgent appointments and after hour appointments are available on request
+Urgent and after hour appointments

 Cost Transparency